The Best Travel Laptops

 1. Dell XPS (13″ or 15″)

 These ultrabooks are essentially high-end laptops with the best combination of portability and power.
-These lightweight devices are a go-to tool for photographers, remote workers, nomads, and videographers alike.
+Running Windows 10 operating system, these lightweight devices are a go-to tool for photographers, remote workers, nomads, and videographers alike.

 If you're someone who is also programming, editing or simply multitasking, then you'll want this laptop.
 The Dell XPS is also great for regular internet and office use.